HRfunc

 montage.radius_search(optode, maximum_distance = 0.1)

-A radius search operation was implemented within the HRtree but easily a custom box search could be also be implemented leveraging the k-d tree structure.
+A radius search operation was implemented within the HRtree but easily a custom box search could also be implemented, leveraging the k-d tree structure.